Scurrlin/repo_sort/README.md

 </details>

-**Set Up Environment Variables**
+## Setting Up Environment Variables

-Create a new file named `.env` in the root of your project and add the following two variables. :
+Create a new file named `.env` in the root of your project and add the following two variables:

 ```env
 GITHUB_USERNAME=